mark-me/home-server-jn/README.md

 * Best practices for sharing resources between containers.

 Start by following the installation steps to get up and running quickly.
 Enjoy the flexibility and control of your self-hosted environment.

+**Interested in Adding Home Assistant?**

+If you'd like to integrate Home Assistant into your self-hosted setup for smart home automation, let me know!
+Home Assistant can be easily added to this environment, and I can provide a tailored Docker Compose configuration to get you started.

+[Contact me](mailto:mark.zwart@pobox.com) for guidance or to discuss how to best integrate Home Assistant with your existing services.

 ## Playbook for new system install